Meat Puppets: Major label career (1991–1995)

 1995's No Joke! was the final album recorded by the original Meat Puppets lineup.
 Stylistically it is very similar to Too High to Die, although much heavier and with darker lyrics.
-Examples of this are the single "Scum" and "Eyeball," however the band's usual laid-back style is still heard on tracks like "Chemical Garden."
-Though the band's drug use included cocaine, heroin, LSD and many others, Cris' use of heroin and crack cocaine became so bad he rarely left his house except to obtain more drugs.
+Examples of this are the single "Scum" and "Eyeball", although the band's usual laid-back style is still heard on tracks like "Chemical Garden".
+Though the band's drug use had long included cocaine, heroin, LSD and many others, Cris' use of heroin and crack cocaine became so bad he rarely left his house except to obtain more drugs.
 At least two people (including his wife and one of his best friends) died of overdoses at his house in Tempe, AZ during this time.
 The Kirkwood brothers had always had a legendary appetite for illegal substances and during the tour to support Too High To Die with Stone Temple Pilots, the easy availability of drugs was too much for Cris.
 When it was over, he was severely addicted to cocaine and heroin.
 When their record label discovered Cris' addictions, support for No Joke! was subsequently dropped and it was met with poor sales figures.

 First hiatus and reunion (1996–2001)

-Derrick recorded a solo EP under the moniker Today's Sounds in 1996, and later on in 1999 took charge of re-issuing the Puppets' original seven records on Rykodisc as well as putting out their first live album, Live in Montana.
-Curt formed a new band in Austin, Texas called the Royal Neanderthal Orchestra, but they changed their name to Meat Puppets for legal reasons and released a promotional EP entitled You Love Me in 1999, Golden Lies in 2000 and Live in 2002.
+Bostrom recorded a solo EP under the moniker Today's Sounds in 1996, and later on in 1999 took charge of re-issuing the Puppets' original seven records on Rykodisc as well as putting out their first live album, Live in Montana.
+Curt formed a new band in Austin, Texas called the Royal Neanderthal Orchestra, but they changed their name to Meat Puppets and released a promotional EP entitled You Love Me in 1999, Golden Lies in 2000 and Live in 2002.
 The line-up was Curt (voc/git), Kyle Ellison (voc/git), Andrew Duplantis (voc/bass) and Shandon Sahm (drums).
 Sahm's father was the legendary fiddler-singer-songwriter Doug Sahm of The Sir Douglas Quintet and Texas Tornados.
 The concluding track to Classic Puppets entitled "New Leaf" also dates from this incarnation of the band.